tanersener/mobile-ffmpeg/docs/index.md

 ---
 layout: default
 ---
-MobileFFmpeg aims to provide FFmpeg on both mobile platforms with support for shared libraries without GPL restrictions.
+MobileFFmpeg aims to provide FFmpeg on both mobile platforms with support for shared libraries including LGPL and GPL building options.
 ### 1. Features
-- Builds both Android and IOS
+- Includes build scripts and prebuilt libraries for both Android and IOS
-- Supports 18 external libraries and 10 architectures in total
+- Supports 21 external libraries, 2 GPL libraries and 10 architectures in total
 - Exposes FFmpeg capabilities both directly from FFmpeg libraries and through MobileFFmpeg wrapper library
+- Includes cross-compile instructions for 32 open-source libraries including FFmpeg
 - Creates Android archive with .aar extension
 - Creates IOS dynamic universal (fat) library
 - Creates IOS dynamic framework for IOS 8 or later
-- Licensed under LGPL 3.0
+- Licensed under LGPL 3.0, can be customized to support GPL v3.0

 ### 2. Architectures
 - Android arm-v7a